 - Check that the insulin you are to use has not passed its expiry date.
 Once insulin is in use, it lasts for four weeks and may be stored at room temperature.
 Unopened insulin must be stored in the fridge. - Ensure that you give the injection in accordance with the insulin type and the manufacturer's instructions.
-Short acting insulin such as Novorapid is to be given as a bolus and is usually injected 15-30 minutes before food.
-Long acting or basal insulin such as Levemir is given at a set time of the day and is not related to food.
+Rapid acting insulin (eg. Novorapid, Humalog) is to be given as a bolus and is usually injected 15-30 minutes before food.
+Long acting or basal insulin (eg. Levemir, Tresiba) is given at a set time of the day and is not related to food.
 Your Diabetes Nurse will advise you on what you should do.